Deepthoughtandcodingis42/-100DaysOfCode/README.md

 DAY 2: Started Saturday evening 25th of July 2020 and finished half past midnight sunday 26th of July 2020

 Today's Progress: Day 2: I am  on my first day of  the Responsive Web Design Projects by FCC.
+I have made a start on the Building a Tribute page and I chose "Malala".
 It just dawned on me that for a novice, I have a huge task ahead, I am going to attempt to have fun and learn a lot along this coding journey!!!

 I signed up to codepen and realise as i had a month break from starting 100daysofCode, I need to revise my first FCC lessons.